Collab4Sloth/Documentation/doc/docs/Started/Installation/sources.md

     ```

 ## __Building MFEM with dependencies__
-Here, its is assumed that all dependencies are well built following previous directives.
+Here, we assume that all dependencies are well built according to the previous directives.
-At this stage `MFEM` can be installed by running the following commands:
+At this stage, `MFEM` can be installed by running the following commands:

 ```bash
 cd mfem